George Jones' Widow Unveils Monument, Announces MTSU Scholarship

 It also features images of Jones and his widow, Nancy Jones, a guitar and his nickname, "The Possum."
 Two benches are placed on either side of his grave for visiting fans.

-After the unveiling Nancy Jones announced that she would be starting a scholarship at Middle Tennessee State University.
+Nancy Jones told reporters that the singer began the design for the monument years ago, but it wasn't complete when he died.
+She also said that she would be starting a scholarship at Middle Tennessee State University.